TamaraJoniec/tech-and-beyond/public/content/blog/html5-page-structure.md

 ---
 title: HTML5 Page Structure
 slug: html5-page-structure
-date: 2024-03-01
+date: 01/03/2024
-excerpt: Learn how to structure HTML5 pages with semantic elements for better accessibility and SEO.
+excerpt: Learn how to structure HTML5 pages for better organization and SEO.
 coverImage: https://picsum.photos/800/400?random=8
 author: Tamara Joniec
 ---

 # HTML5 Page Structure: Making Your Site Smarter, One Tag at a Time

-Let’s face it—getting your page structure right in HTML5 isn’t exactly the most exciting part of web development.
-But trust us, it’s essential!
+Let's face it—getting your page structure right in HTML5 isn't exactly the most exciting part of web development.
+But trust us, it's essential!
 A solid structure will make your site more accessible, SEO-friendly, and easier to maintain.
-Let’s dive in and learn how to make your web pages smarter, without losing your sanity.
+Let's dive in and learn how to make your web pages smarter, without losing your sanity.

 ---

 ## The Bare Essentials: Basic HTML5 Template

-First thing’s first: every HTML5 page needs to start with a clean slate.
-Here’s the basic structure you should always use:
+First thing's first: every HTML5 page needs to start with a clean slate.
+Here's the basic structure you should always use:

 ```html
 <!DOCTYPE html>